SOS-14/Whatsapp/README.md

             pip install selenium
             pip install webdriver_manager

-I put notes on the code I hope it can help you to understand the code.
-If you encounter any problem or want clarification, you will find my email on my profile.
-I will be happy to message you.
+I put notes on the code.
+I hope it can help you to understand the code.
+If you encounter any problems or want clarification, you can write your question in the discussion section, and I will be happy to answer you.ز